MEC-EAGLE/AIMA_FINAL/README.md

 This is a small demo app built with React and Vite.
 The project simulates a community platform with members and organizations.
 Members can join groups, chat with each other, and apply for opportunities posted by organizations.

 Features
-Register as a member or organization with optional profile photo upload.
+Register as a member or organization with optional profile photo upload; only members can upload a resume.
 Email-based OTP verification during registration using Gmail.
 Direct messages with invite system similar to Instagram DMs.
 WhatsApp‑style group chats supporting file attachments and member invites.